liri-project/liri-music/README.md

 This feature is implemented, but can be a bit buggy at times.
 The shuffle feature works flawlessy to generate the next track, but when using the previous button, it can sometimes not find the previous track, and so reverts to track 0.

 ##### Database Integration
 Currently the database gets built during the initial opening of the application, but no way to refresh the database from within the app yet.
-The built database is then used to generate song lists (All Songs, Albums, and soon Artists)
+The built database is then used to generate song lists (All Songs, Albums, and Artists)

 ### Screenshots